zhengruitao/zhengruitao.github.io/_pages/about.md

 # Recent news
 * Jun.2019.
 I start my internship at [UTDA](https://www.cerc.utexas.edu/utda/), working with [Prof.David Z. Pan](http://www.ece.utexas.edu/people/faculty/david-z-pan), IEEE & SPIE fellow.
-* May.2019.
-One paper was submmited to "The Journal of Shanghai Jiao Tong University" about wireless antenna design for areospace engine as co-author！This journal is indexed by EI.
+* Aug.2019.
+One paper was accepted to "The Journal of Shanghai Jiao Tong University" about Support Vector Machine Regression for Eddy Current Distance Measurement！This journal is indexed by EI.
+* Jul.2019.
+One paper was accepted to "The Journal of Zhejiang University (ENGINEERING SCIENCE)" about High-precision calibration method for insulating coating thickness measurement of curved surface！This journal is indexed by EI.
 * Jan.2019.
 Thank Fontile Education Fund for the <font color="#00FF7F"> Outstanding Undergraduate Student Scholarship</font>
  ￥30,000 for excellent academic performance (only 5 undergraduate students in our university)!
-* Sept.2018.
-Thank Samsung for the Samsung Scholarship!
-I am the only one student in our department awared for this honor!
+* Jan.2019.
+Thank Sandvik Coromant for the Sandvik Coromant Scholarship!
+I am one of the six students awared for this honor!
+* Nov.2018. <li>One paper was accepted to the 14th 8th International Conference of High-Speed Machining(ICHSM2018) and honored to receive the <b>Best poster award</b> </li>
-* Sept.2018. <li>One paper accepted to the 14th China-Japan International Conference on Ultra-Precision Machining Process (CJUMP2018). and won the <b>Best paper award</b> </li>
+* Sept.2018. <li>One paper was accepted for oral presentation at the 14th China-Japan International Conference on Ultra-Precision Machining Process (CJUMP2018) and honored to receive the <b>Best paper award</b> </li>
 * Sept.2018.
 Our team RQQST won the <b>first place</b> in <b>Course project showcase & competition</b> of Complex Electromechanical Systems!
 The project is sponsored by Everwin Precision.